 The Compensation Committee ("Committee") believes that our executive management team seizes earlymover opportunities to add new plays to our portfolio and has demonstrated the ability to develop such plays successfully.
 We are constantly refining our proprietary drilling and completion technology and processes to lower costs and improve well productivity.
 Under the leadership of our executive management team, EOG has protected shareholder value by continuing to focus on effective deployment of capital to deliver the highest returns in a low-price environment.
-The following are key highlights of our achievements in 2015:
+The following are key highlights of our achievements in 2016:

-- Exceeded rate-of-return goals on our capital expenditure program, as well as achieving positive return-on-equity ("ROE") and return-on-capital-employed ("ROCE"). - Improved well productivity by applying advanced, high-density completions and precision targeting techniques. - · Continued to enhance operating efficiencies by driving sustainable cost reductions across all areas. - Added significant new net resource potential and more than 3,000 net drilling locations in the Delaware Basin and the Bakken play. - Maintained a strong balance sheet, ending the year with a net debt-to-total capitalization ratio of 31%. - Continued to achieve outstanding performance from the Eagle Ford, Delaware Basin and Bakken.
+- Shifted focus to drilling "premium" wells, requiring at least a 30% direct after-tax rate of return\ at a \$40/Bbl crude oil price and \$2.50/Mcf natural gas price. - Improved well productivity by applying advanced, high-density completions and precision targeting techniques. - Continued to enhance operating efficiencies by driving sustainable cost reductions across all areas. - Added significant new "premium" quality resource potential. - Maintained a strong balance sheet, ending the year with a net debt-to-total capitalization ratio\ of 28%. - Continued to achieve outstanding performance from the Eagle Ford, Delaware Basin and Bakken. - Completed the acquisition of Yates Petroleum Corporation and related entities and assets (the "Yates Transaction"), the largest such transaction in EOG's history. - Closed over \$1.1 billion in property sales.